Pulmonaria plants are woodland hardy perennials.

 The plants are low growing, typically reaching at most 30 cm (12 inches) in height.

-They bloom in the springtime with tubular flowers of purple or pink.
+They bloom in the spring-time, when they displaying tubular flowers of purple or pink.

 They have great looking leaves which are speckled with white or silver spots.

-You can start off indoors about two months in advance (plant out in autumn).
-The seeds will take about 4 to 7 weeks to germinate at 15 to 17 degrees centigrade.
+The seeds will take about 4 to 7 weeks to germinate at 15 to 17 degrees centigrade (59 to 63°F).

 These plants like to grow in soil that is cool and moist.
 Therefore, they require regular watering and should be mulched in the spring.

 Additionally they will thrive if fed with fertilizer at the same time.

 To maintain vigour divide the Pulmonaria plants every four years.
 Division is also the best way to propagate the plants.
 This should be done in the spring.

 I hope that you enjoyed this guide on how to grow Pulmonaria plants.
 You may also enjoy the following Gardener's HQ growing guides: How to grow Summer-forget-me-not, Onosma, Heliotropium, and Myosotis plants.